-Thank you for contacting Ward Family Law Group regarding your domestic matter.
+Thank you for contacting Ward Family Law Group regarding your domestic issue.
 We hope that we will be able to assist you during this difficult time in your life.
-The domestic case–whether it’s custody, divorce issues, or domestic violence—is often the first time that a prospective client will consult with an attorney.
-We understand that it can be a time marked by confusion, anger, frustration, fear and uncertainty.
-We want to share with you important information about what you can expect at the consultation and answer as many questions as possible so that you are comfortable, know what to expect, and can make educated and informed decisions about how to proceed.
+Quite often the domestic case–whether it’s custody, divorce issues, or domestic violence–is the first time that a client will consult an attorney.
+It is often a time marked by confusion, anger, frustration and uncertainty.
+We are here to help you through the journey.
+We want to share with you important information about what you can expect from us so that you can make educated and informed decisions about how to proceed.

 Please complete the Prospective Client Application prior to your scheduled consultation.
 This helps the attorney understand particular issues of concern and identify legal issues of which you may not be aware.
 If you have any reservations whatsoever about answering a question on the application, please do not worry.
 Simply leave it blank, and you can discuss your questions with the attorney.
 Please note that the Prospective Client Application is strictly confidential.

 We have tried to identify various questions that frequently come up about initial consultations.
 However, if you have any questions regarding the consultation, please do not hesitate to call our office or send us an email at email@example.com.

 - What is the cost of the initial consultation?

 The cost of an initial consultation ranges from $260.00 to $350.00 depending on the attorney meeting with you.
 All of our attorneys limit their practice exclusively to family law and are either certified by the North Carolina State Bar as specialists in the field of family law or have extensive family law experience.
 Each attorney’s biography is listed on our website at www.wardfamilylawgroup.com.
 At Ward Family Law Group, we work as a team, with our lawyers collaborating with each other and sharing ideas on the best, most cost-effective strategy to address client matters.

 - How long will the initial consultation last?